 Messier 27 (M27), also known as the Dumbbell Nebula, Diabolo Nebula or Apple Core Nebula, is a planetary nebula in Vulpecula.
 The Dumbbell Nebula is large in size and quite bright, which makes it a popular object among amateur astronomers.
 It can be seen in binoculars and small telescopes.

-It covers an area of 8 by 5.6 arc minutes of apparent sky and has a linear radius of 1.44 light years.
-The nebula’s faint halo stretches out to more than 15 arc minutes.
+The nebula covers an area of 8 by 5.6 arc minutes of the apparent sky and has a linear radius of 1.44 light years.
+Its faint halo stretches out to more than 15 arc minutes.
 M27 lies at an approximate distance of 1,360 light years, or 417 parsecs, from Earth and has an apparent magnitude of 7.5.
 It has the designation NGC 6853 in the New General Catalogue.

 Visually, the Dumbbell Nebula appears white even in larger telescopes, but its two-lobed shape is clear.
 The nebula’s details can be revealed by colour astrophotography.

 Planetary nebulae are what our Sun will produce when it nears the end of its life and nuclear fusion stops in its core.
 These nebulae are formed when evolved giant stars eject their outer envelopes, exposing the hot core of the star, which then ionizes the surrounding cloud of expelled material with ultraviolet light.
 The clouds keep expanding until they dissipate into the surrounding space.

 The central region of M27 contains dark and bright knots which vary in size and shape.
 Some are symmetrical and have tails while others do not.
 The knots are anywhere from 17 to 56 billion kilometres (11 to 35 billion miles) in size and each of them has a mass three times that of our planet.